feathers-plus/docs/source/v1/batch-loader/guide.md

 });
 ```

-You can then call the BatchLoader with individual keys.
-The BatchLoader will coalesce all requests made within the current event loop into a single call to the BatchLoader function, and return the results to each call.
+You can then call the batch-loader with individual keys.
+It will coalesce all requests made within the current event loop into a single call to the batch-loader function, and return the results to each call.

 ``` js
 usersLoader.load(1).then(user => console.log('key 1', user));